Infineon/mtb-example-btsdk-rfcomm-map-client/README.md

 - Release the 'Reset' button.
 - After one second, release the 'Recover' button.

 Note: this is only applicable to boards that download application images to FLASH storage.
-Boards that only support RAM download (DIRECT_LOAD) such as CYW9M2BASE-43012BT can be power cycled to boot from ROM.
+Boards that only support RAM download (DIRECT_LOAD) such as CYW9M2BASE-43012BT or CYW943022BTEVK-01 can be power cycled to boot from ROM.

 ## Over The Air (OTA) Firmware Upgrade
 Applications that support OTA upgrade can be updated via the peer OTA app in:<br>